Why You are Not Getting The Behaviors You Want In The Workplace And What To Do About It

 In 1936, Kurt Lewin published the equation: B = f(P, E)…which states that behavior (B) is a function (f) of the person (P) in their environment (E).

 So, how can we get the behaviors we want and eliminate the ones that hurt our productivity and reputation?
 Everyone comes with past experiences and attitudes.
 This will determine how they respond to the environment they are in.
-If the right environment is created, employees have a better chance of making the right choices in terms of the behaviours they chose to exhibit.
+If the right environment is created, employees have a better chance of making the right choices in terms of the behaviors they chose to exhibit.
 Getting individuals to make the choice means creating the conditions that would make it easy to do so.
 These conditions lie in the reinforcement systems and it starts with this:

 1) Defining the competencies needed:

 Competencies are measurable and observable patterns of knowledge, skills, abilities, behaviours, and other characteristics that an individual needs to perform work roles or occupational functions successfully.
 The behaviors are simply what the competency looks like in action when properly demonstrated.
 These competencies must be carefully defined before the interview stage.
 This way, you will know exactly what you are looking for.
-Lets face it… punctuality and creativity sound really great but do you need them for this job?
+Let’s face it… punctuality and creativity sound really great but do you need them for this job?
 If you are in doubt about how to define these, speak to the opinion leaders or observe someone who is already effective on the job and what is exhibited.
 This will give you a good idea of where to start.

 2) Hiring the right people:

 I have used the STAR guide with great success during the interview process.
-S/T stands for situation/task, A is the action the candidate took in that instance and R is the result.
-Here is a brief explanation of how it is used and you can create your own behaviour-based questions as well as skill/knowledge based questions.
+S/T stands for situation/task, A is the action the candidate took in that instance, and R is the result.
+Here is a brief explanation of how it is used and you can create your own behavior-based questions as well as skill/knowledge-based questions.